 The safest city in the state is Rochester Hills with a safety rating of 90.61 and a population of 73,660.
 It is just north of Detroit, with a very good education system.
 One of the most notable people to come from here is Madonna, as well as many major league athletes.
 The combination of being on the outskirts of a major city, a good education system, and a median age of 40 years, seem to all contribute to the high safety rating this town has.

 Most of the towns north of Detroit have high safety ratings, including West Bloomfield Township (90.27), Farmington Hills (87.82), and Royal Oak (87.69).
-Detroit (not listed in top 25) itself has a safety rating of 60.15, not great but also not nearly as bad as it’s made out to be.
+Detroit (not listed in top 25) itself has a safety rating of 60.15, not great but also not nearly as bad as it's made out to be.
+Detroit residents should still consider a home security system.
 As mentioned above, a lot of the crime in Detroit is in very specific areas of the city, while the rest of the city enjoys normal city life.